KB-Datasprint/datasprint2024/readme.txt

 This is a description of different folders with data files and files to handle the data in the folders.

 The folders with data are for the moment availeble for download from the page: https://silo1.sciencedata.dk/themes/deic_theme_oc7/apps/files_sharing/public.php?t=eee6d992b9dd0b9331fc92614274856a&

 The folder "kb_xml_files" contains xml files with metadata about historical material from The Royal Danish Library.

-The Xml files originally originate from data from the "marc records" found in the library system.
+The xml files originally originate from data from the "marc records" found in the library system.

 The data in the "marc records" consists of numerical codes that do not make sense to people outside the library.

 Description of numerical codes.